-He turned to address his customers, and Nahlia headed for the back of the inn.
+Father turned to address his customers, and Nahlia missed her chance.
+Instead, she headed for the back of the inn.

-The kitchen was wide, warm and well-lit.
-A set of stoves ran along the back wall, and in the corner loomed a massive hearth, big enough to roast a boar.
+The kitchen was wide, warm, and well-lit.
+A set of stoves ran along one wall, and in the corner loomed a massive hearth, big enough to roast a boar.
 Uncle Locke stood at a wooden table in the room's center, slicing away at several slabs of red meat.
-The older man handled his butcher's cleaver with such ferocity, it was like a glimpse into his former life.
-But of course, he never spoke of the war.
+He handled his butcher's cleaver with such ferocity, it was like a glimpse into his former life.
+But he never spoke of the war.
 Neither did Father, for that matter.

-Nahlia greeted her uncle and began filling her serving tray with bread and soup.
-As her body performed its routine tasks, her mind returned to faraway lands, of dreams and adventure as a powerful Aeon.
-The hours passed by uneventful as the patrons came and went.
-Before long, the bustling dinner crowd dwindled down to only a handful of tables.
+Nahlia murmured a quick greeting and began filling her serving tray with bread and soup.
+The hours passed uneventfully as the patrons came and went.
+Before long, the bustling crowd dwindled down to a handful of tables.

-Nahlia was walking past one of these groups when a boy came clattering through the doors of the inn.
-He shot past her and flung himself into one of the long oak stools amongst the other field workers.
+She was walking past one of these groups when a boy clattered through the Moonstone's front door.
+He shot past her and flung himself onto one of the oaken stools.
 What was his name again?
 Will?
 Wilhelm?
-It was so hard to remember.
-The other farmers just called him 'boy,' despite the fact that he was well over sixteen with the first signs of a blonde beard sprouting on his face.
+She could never remember.
+The other winemakers just called him 'boy,' despite the fact he was well over sixteen.

 "What's with you?"
-One man said through a mouthful of bread.
+One man asked through a mouthful of bread.

-"I saw them again," Will announced to the inn in general.
+"I saw them again," Will announced to the world in general.

-The word made Nahlia freeze where she stood, and she struggled to hear anything else over the uproar of objections.
+The last word made Nahlia freeze where she stood, and she struggled to hear the rest over the uproar of objections.

-"You're right," a deeper voice replied over the ruckus.
+"You're crazy, boy," a deeper voice replied over the ruckus.
 It was Hawkwood, one of Northshire's best rangers.
-"You're crazy, boy."
+"It's called a mercenary company."

 "I saw their camp," Will protested.
 "Out near Foxfield, by the river.
-The ones out there were in full armor—bright and silver—with the Templar sigil on their shields and everything."
+The ones out there were in dark leather armor."

 Still listening, Nahlia pulled out a white linen rag and began scrubbing at a wine stain on a nearby table.